hujunfeng/PopClip-Extensions/README.md

 ## Open In Pivotal Tracker

 This extension lets you select a story ID and open the story in Pivotal Tracker in your default browser.

+## Uncrustify Selected Lines in Xcode

+It requires [BBUncrustifyPlugin-Xcode](https://github.com/benoitsan/BBUncrustifyPlugin-Xcode), and you must create a keyboard shortcut ⌃⌥⇧⌘U for the menu command "Uncrustify Selected Lines" in Xcode.